rafamellonh/AzureMigrate/Cloud/02-Create-Resources.md

 ## Create Resources

-* Here we will create the resources of Azure, Storage Account, Application Gateway and Azure Bastion.
+* Here we will create the resources of Azure, Storage Account, Logs Analytics Workspace, Application Gateway and Azure Bastion.

 ## Create a Storage Account